Bachelor of Paramedic Science - CG95

 Cairns, Rockhampton, Townsville, Online

 The Bachelor of Paramedic Science at CQUniversity is designed to equip you with the skills to become a Paramedic.
-If you are already a practising paramedic and would like to gain a formal qualification this program may also be for you.
+If you are already a practising paramedic and would like to gain a formal qualification this course may also be for you.

 You will develop foundation knowledge in sciences, human body systems, study and research skills and paramedic practice.